mindsdb/mindsdb-docs-old/mindsdb-docs/docs/deployment/pypi.md

 # Deploy from PyPi

-The recomended way is to always install inside virtaul environment when using `pip`.
-The `venv` provides isolated Python environment, which is more practical than installing MindsDB systemwide.
-Follow the bellow instructions depending on your operating system:
+The recommended way is to always install inside a virtual environment when using `pip`.
+The `venv` provides an isolated Python environment, which is more practical than installing MindsDB systemwide.
+Follow bellow instructions depending on your operating system:

 * [Linux](/deployment/linux)
 * [Windows](/deployment/windows)